Callum Dixon (actor): Film

 In film, he has appeared in Nick Moran's and James Hicks' Telstar (as actor-singer John Leyton), Babyjuice Express and Waterland.

 Radio

 Dixon's radio appearances include: Magpie Stories, Trampoline and The Wolfgang Chase.

+Personal

+Dixon has two brothers, although is the only actor in his family.
+In his spare time during the early 1990s, he enjoyed snooker and was known to admire the work of Richard Ridings.